 A vibrant independent music scene comes alive every night of the week in Melbourne's pubs, clubs, warehouses and basements.
 There are venues and crowds for all music tastes, with only one prerequisite – a heartfelt love of live performance.
 Choose a style and check out the best musicians performing across the city.

-Check Melbourne's free street press Beat and Inpress and weekly lift-outs in The Age and Herald Sun for gig listings.
+Check Melbourne's free street press Beat and The Music and weekly lift-outs in The Age and Herald Sun for gig listings.

-Out Brunswick way, try the The Retreat, Brunswick Ballroom or Cornish Arms on Sydney Road for gigs most nights, or head to Howler's bandroom.
-In Northcote, catch a quiet set in the comfy bandroom of the Wesley Ann or walk over to the Northcote Social Club – one of the city's best concert clubs.
+Out Brunswick way, try The Retreat, Brunswick Ballroom, Stay Gold or Penny's Bandroom in The Penny Black on Sydney Road for gigs most nights, or head to Howler's bandroom.
+In Northcote, catch a quiet set at the Wesley Anne or walk over to the Northcote Social Club – one of the city's best concert clubs.

 Catch touring acts southside at St Kilda's The Esplanade Hotel (the Espy), the Palais Theatre and the Prince Bandroom, or join young bands and fans till all hours at Revolver Upstairs, Chapel Street.